jlee92603/jlee92603.github.io/story_04.md

 section p     {color: white;}
 </style>

 While sleeping on the bed with the random hansome guy, you start your aweful night habits.
 You snore and take up all the space, including the blanket.
-The handsome man, who was actually the demon lord, wakes up and kills you because you took his blanket.
+The handsome man, who was actually a handsome demon lord, wakes up and kills you because you took his blanket.
 You died.

 [Restart](/story01/)